Is This All There Is?

 Choosing to Decide That You Have a Choice

 So how do you go from living a life you don’t want to live, to living one you do want to live?
 How do you begin to believe in yourself if you don’t?
 How do you stop having agonizing relationships or downbeat jobs?
-One of the books I recommended in my 2006 newsletters was William Glasser’s Choice Theory.
-Dr. Glasser and I concur about many of the topics I have addressed over the past years for those of you following these articles in my newsletters or here on my blog, in particular, with regards to the question of choice (see also my article Making Choices).
+One of the books I've recommended in the past is William Glasser’s Choice Theory.
+Dr. Glasser and I concur about many of the topics I have addressed over the year for those of you following my blog posts and monthly articles in my newsletters or on my (2003-2010) weekly radio shows, in particular, with the question of choice (see also my article Making Choices).
 If you begin to open yourself to the possibility that every thought, feeling, action, and reaction that you have is not only your responsibility but also your choice, you begin to understand the magnitude of the sentence that if you are not living the life you want to live, it is also your choice – no matter what the conditions of your upbringing, your circumstances, your partner, or your health are – that your life is not as you would wish it to be.

 Whew.
 C.G.
 Jung put it this way: Free will is the ability to do gladly that which I must do.